How to Get Rid of Your Dog's Tear Stains

 I have Sugar Pie groomed regularly and always ask the groomer to trim closely around her eyes.
 She is an inside dog who sits with me on the couch and sleeps on the covers of my bed, so she gets a shower once a week.
 Yet, as diligent as I was about keeping her clean and trying to resolve this tear-staining problem, it persisted and drove me crazy enough that I used photoshop around her eyes for online photos!

 There are lots of online articles about how to treat tear staining with products and home remedies, so I am not going to cover all the methods that I had researched over the years.
 Instead, I am going to tell you what is working for me.
 And I am even going to be as product-specific as I can!

 First of all, I didn't change her diet or water.
 She still drinks tap water and eats the same quality brand of dog food that she has been eating since a puppy.
 I reward her with pet treats, as well as pieces of veggies that won't hurt her, such as red bell pepper, broccoli, green beans and carrots.
 I was glad to find out that I wouldn't have to make changes to these things to get rid of those tear stains!

-- Regular Bathing (or in Sugar Pie's case, showers) - Sugar Pie's fur is thoroughly washed once a week.
+(Or in Sugar Pie's case, showers.)
+Sugar Pie's fur is thoroughly washed once a week.
 I use a whitening shampoo that I bought at a pet store for around $10.00.
 You can find one in many stores and online.
 They all smell good and brighten her white coat.
 The instructions say to avoid the eyes, so I wash around her eyes in the shower with baby shampoo.
-(One bottle lasts me for 3-4 months.)
+(One bottle lasts me for 3–4 months.)